3033

 When considering an investment in ON24, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in case of ON24, we'll be cheering from the sidelines.
-Its revenue has has been declining, and analysts expect growth to deteriorate from here.
-And while its strong gross margins suggest it can operate profitably and sustainably, the downside is its customer acquisition is less efficient than many comparable companies.
-On top of that, its operations are coming at a cost of significant cash burn.
+Its revenue has declined over the last three years, and analysts don't see anything changing.
+And while its strong gross margins suggest it can operate profitably and sustainably, the downside is its existing customers have been reducing their spending, which is a bit concerning.
+On top of that, its customer acquisition is less efficient than many comparable companies.

-ON24's price-to-sales ratio based on the next 12 months is 2.2x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+ON24's price-to-sales ratio based on the next 12 months is 1.9x, suggesting the market has lower expectations for the business relative to the hottest tech stocks.
+While there are some things to like about ON24 and its valuation is reasonable, we think there are better opportunities elsewhere in the market right now.

-Wall Street analysts covering the company had a one-year price target of $9 per share right before these results (compared to the current share price of $7.70).
+Wall Street analysts covering the company had a one-year price target of $8.67 right before these results (compared to the current share price of $6.76).